kiboschool/tk-web-foundations/course/src/web-foundations-july-2022/multimedia-and-layout/rest-of-world-project.md

 <aside>

-👥 This is a team project.
+**👥 This is a team project**.
 Find a teammate (or two teammates, for a maximum of three students per team) from your squad, and schedule time to work on the project together.

 </aside>